captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 1. **DCT Watermarking**: Embeds a watermark in the frequency domain of the blue channel.
 2. **Wavelet-based Watermarking**: Embeds a watermark in the wavelet domain of the green channel.
 3. **Fourier Transform Watermarking**: Applies a watermark in the frequency domain of the red channel.
 4. **Adversarial Perturbation**: Uses the Fast Gradient Sign Method (FGSM) with a pre-trained ResNet50 model to add minor perturbations designed to confuse AI models.
+ResNet50 was chosen for several reasons:
+   - It's a well-known and widely used deep learning model for image classification.
+   - It provides a good balance between model complexity and computational efficiency.
+   - As a pre-trained model, it captures a wide range of image features, making the adversarial perturbations more robust against various AI systems.
+   - Its architecture allows for effective gradient computation, which is crucial for the FGSM technique.
 5. **Color Jittering**: Randomly adjusts brightness, contrast, and saturation to add another layer of protection.
 6. **Invisible QR Code**: Embeds an invisible QR code containing image information.
 7. **Steganography**: Hides additional protection data within the image itself.